koto-lang/koto/docs/language/meta_maps.md

 check! -10
 ```

+## Meta Operators

 All binary operators can be overloaded following this pattern.

-The following meta functions can also be defined:
+The following meta functions and values can also be defined:

 - `@negate`
   - Overloads the unary negation operator: